sakshimahendrusjsu/predict-cause-of-Wildfires-in-US/README.md

 # Predicting Causes of Wildfires in US

+### Objective
+This project intends to analyze the “Spatial wildfire occurrence data for the United States” https://www.fs.usda.gov/rds/archive/catalog/RDS-2013-0009.4 with data ranging from 1992-2015.
+Implement necessary data pre-processing and exploration techniques, apply various classification and regression models to predict the causes for wildfires.
+Compare and evaluate the performance of the models.
+Also, improve the accuracy of the predictions using tuning and validation methods.

 ### Data Preprocessing and Exploratory Data Analysis (EDA)

 We started with a handful of features in the beginning primarily based on date and location.